-- Wetland restoration and protection in critical areas - Ability to cost-share restoration or enhancement beyond NRCS requirements through leveraging - Able to participate in the management or monitoring of selected project locations - Ability to use innovative restoration methods and practices
+- Wetland restoration and protection in critical areas - Ability to cost-share restoration or enhancement beyond NRCS requirements through leveraging - Able to participate in the management or monitoring of selected project locations - Ability to use innovative restoration methods and practices eligible private landowners or Indian tribes that include the right for NRCS to develop and implement a wetland reserve restoration easement plan.
+This plan restores, protects, and enhances the wetland's functions and values.

 To enroll land through agricultural land easements, NRCS enters into cooperative agreements with eligible partners.
 Each easement is required to have an agricultural land easement plan that promotes the long-term viability of the land.
-To enroll land through wetland reserve easements,
+To enroll land through wetland reserve easements, NRCS enters into purchase agreements with